Enrichment Questions & Answers

 a) At the start of chapter three, Albert makes “a final tweak” to the car.
 Can you see what he changed by comparing how the car looks at the start of chapter one with how it looks at the end of chapter three?
 How do you imagine this change would improve the car?

 b) Look at the set of flowers pictured in the information on “Set Theory” at the end of the book.
 Each kind of flower is an element of the set.
 List all possible combinations of two elements of that set.
-The order doesn’t matter; so “tulip & lily” is the same as “lily & tulip.”
-This is similar to what Albert did in the book!
+This is similar to what Albert did in the book.
+And note that the order doesn’t matter; so “tulip & lily” is the same as “lily & tulip.”

 For readers in late elementary school or older: